Cat-Lips/GodotSharp.SourceGenerators/README.md

   * Generates public events Value1Changed & Value1Changing and a private class to manage field and event delivery
   * (Automagically triggers nested changes for Resource and Resource[])
   * Events are triggered only if value is different
+  * [NEW] Initial value can be set without triggering update (useful when using a non-nullable reference type)
 ```cs
 public partial class NotifyTest : Node
 {